socialdatalab-cosmos/cosmos-lessons/_episodes/06-frequency_and_network_analysis.md

 Similar to other views in COSMOS, you can create subset *'Ctrl (Command) + Click'* on multiple nodes to focus on and deeply analyse the network for specific accounts.

 ***
-#### You can also watch youtube video clicking the image below for all frequency and network analysis and visualization process with COSMOS.
+#### You can also watch youtube video clicking the image below for all network analysis process with COSMOS.
 ***

+<iframe width="560" height="315" src="https://www.youtube.com/embed/xo4M1-nSKCM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > ## Exercise
 >